Face ID Not Working After iOS 17.4.1 Update? How To Fix It

 7. Remove Screen Protector and Clean True Depth Sensor

-If the screen protector on your device is cracked or hasn’t been in use for six to seven months, it’s possible that dirt has accumulated around the edges.
+If the screen protector on your device is cracked (or at least six to seven months old), it’s possible that dirt has accumulated around the edges.
 This can impact the functionality of the TrueDepth sensor.
 To fix this issue, remove the screen protector, use a microfiber cloth to clean the sensor thoroughly, and check if Face ID is working again.

 Why Is Face ID Not Working After a Screen Replacement?